casbitton/Resume/index.md

 ---

-### Personal Career Milestones
+### Highlights from My Career Journey

+- Revamped IT processes and bolstered cybersecurity at [Fivecast](https://www.fivecast.com) by fostering automation, strategic vendor partnerships, and proactive management.
-- Contribute towards the successful ongoing implementation and deployment of [ScienceLogic](https://sciencelogic.com) at [Datacom](https://datacom.com) across a wide range of industries, to leverage AI and Automation to further reduce the complexity of managed IT platforms.
+- Played a pivotal role in the ongoing successful implementation and deployment of [ScienceLogic](https://sciencelogic.com) at [Datacom](https://datacom.com) across diverse industries.
+Leveraged AI and Automation to streamline managed IT platforms and reduce complexity.
-- Teach, Lead and help staff navigate the depths of complex and high stakes environments with an amazing team at [5G Networks](https://5gnetworks.com.au)!
+- Guided and led a remarkable team at [5G Networks](https://5gnetworks.com.au), facilitating their navigation through intricate and high-stakes environments.
-- Work day and night alongside the amazing Technology Department at [Rising Sun Pictures](https://rsp.com.au) to deliver incredible Visual Effects for many [Feature Films and TV Series](http://www.imdb.com/company/co0044645/).
+- Collaborated tirelessly with the exceptional Technology Department at [Rising Sun Pictures](https://rsp.com.au) to deliver awe-inspiring Visual Effects for numerous [Feature Films and TV Series](http://www.imdb.com/company/co0044645/).
-- Manage, build and grow [games.on.net](http://games.on.net), Australia’s largest national games network for [Internode](http://www.internode.on.net) and [iiNet](https://www.iinet.net.au).
+- Orchestrated the management, construction, and expansion of [games.on.net](http://games.on.net), the largest national games network in Australia.
+Aligned efforts with [Internode](http://www.internode.on.net) and [iiNet](https://www.iinet.net.au) to drive its growth.

 ---